Staltec/TemplateReady/README.md

 # TemplateReady

-TemplateReady is multi-templating library on the fly pre-compiler.
+TemplateReady is multi-templating on the fly pre-compiler.

 ## Why TemplateReady?